Julie Mancuso: How I Became a Nutritionist

 Much of what I had discovered fascinated me, so I took it a step further.

-I experimented, tried different natural remedies, ate more healthily and so on.
-I tried to make what I felt were significant changes.
+Experimentation followed: I tried different natural remedies, ate more healthily and so on.
+I began to make what I felt were significant changes.

 In addition, I consulted with other health practitioners such as naturopaths and nutritionists, picking their brains, trying to get as much insight as I could.